- Featured Destinations

 - Travel 101

 Prices From: $1789 per person

-This itinerary was specifically designed to encapsulate the best of what Thailand has to offer Thai history, culture and heritage.
+This itinerary was specifically designed to encapsulate the best of what Thailand has to offer: Thai history, culture, and heritage.
 It is a great option for the adventurous, curious traveler who is looking for an authentic Thai experience.
-From the temples of Sukothai and Ayutthaya to the hill tribes of the northern hills, to getting up close with the Thai elephant.
-Our professional, knowledgeable guide will be with you to provide an insight into the history, culture and the people who make up this amazing country.
+From the temples of Sukothai and Ayutthaya, to the hill tribes of the northern hills, to getting up close with the Thai elephant.
+Our professional, knowledgeable guides will be with you to provide an insight into the history, culture, and the people who make up this amazing country.

 Day 1 - Bangkok

 Upon arrival you will be met and driven to your hotel in Bangkok.
 Enjoy the remainder of the day at your leisure.